-- (2) Market share is calculated using trading volume data (in Bitcoins) for certain Digital Asset Trading Platforms, including Coinbase, Bitstamp, Kraken, and LMAX Digital, as well as certain other large U.S.-dollar denominated Digital Asset Trading Platforms that were not included in the Index as of September 30, 2023, including Binance.US (data included from April 1, 2020), Bitfinex, Bitflyer (data included from December 24, 2018), Bittrex (data included from July 31, 2018), Cboe Digital (data included from October 1, 2020), FTX.US (data included from July 1, 2021 through November 10, 2022), Gemini (data included from October 7, 2015), itBit, LakeBTC (data included from May 1, 2015 to June 1, 2018 and from January 27, 2019 to May 6, 2021), HitBTC (data included from April 1, 2019 to March 31, 2020) and OKCoin (data included through March 31, 2023). - (3) On October 28, 2023, the Index Provider added Crypto.com to the Index due to the exchange meeting the Index Provider's minimum liquidity requirement.
-As of September 30, 2023, Crypto.com had a total volume of 969,971 (data included from October 31, 2022) and represented 0.54% of market share (as calculated in accordance with footnote (2) above).
+(2) Market share is calculated using trading volume (in Ether) for certain Digital Asset Trading Platforms, including Coinbase, Kraken, LMAX Digital and Crypto.com, as well as certain other large U.S.-dollar denominated Digital Asset Trading Platforms that were not included in the Index as of June 30, 2024, including Binance.US (data included from April 1, 2020 through October 14, 2023), Bitfinex, Bitflyer (data included from November 13, 2022), Bitstamp, Bittrex (data included from July 31, 2018), Cboe Digital (data included from October 1, 2020), FTX.US (data included from July 1, 2021 through November 12, 2022), Gemini, HitBTC (data included from June 13, 2019 through March 31, 2020), itBit (data included from December 27, 2018), and OKCoin (data included from December 31, 2022).

-Information regarding each Digital Asset Trading Platform may be found on the websites for such Digital Asset Trading Platforms, among other places.
+Information regarding each Digital Asset Trading Platform may be found, where available, on the websites for such Digital Asset Trading Platforms, among other places.
 Such information is referenced for informational purposes only and is not incorporated by reference into this prospectus.